What is Diversification in Investing? A Complete Guide

 • Mutual Funds: They are pooled investment vehicles it allows investors to buy a diversified portfolio of stocks or bonds managed by professionals.
 Mutual funds provide diversification in a single investment.

-• ETFs (Exchange-Traded Funds): They are similar to mutual funds but traded on exchanges like stocks.
+• ETFs (Exchange-Traded Funds): ETFs are similar to mutual funds but traded on exchanges like stocks.
 ETFs offer diversification and flexibility, often with lower fees.

 • Real Estate: Investing in property or real estate investment trusts (REITs) can provide rental income and capital appreciation, adding a tangible asset to a portfolio.